 The Association recognised (2017/18) that we were failing to achieve tenant's aspirations as to the condition of property at let.
-We took remedial measures to improve decoration standards and since then have achieved 94% satisfaction (2021/22), 90% (2022/23), and 89% (2023/24).
-We continue to monitor this feedback and we also review our Lettable Standard regularly, should any changes be required.
+We took remedial measures to improve decoration standards and since then have achieved 90% (2022/23), 89% (2023/24), and 85% (2024/25).
+We believe this latter deterioration is related to low numbers of returns and we continue to monitor this feedback and we also review our Lettable Standard regularly, should any changes be required.